Skip to main content

 How Much Does a Data Breach Really Cost vs an Audit?

-A comprehensive AI code audit costs $2,000 to $5,000.
-The math is simple: prevention is roughly 1,000x cheaper than remediation.
+A full AI code audit runs $2,000 to $5,000.
+So the math basically does itself.
+Prevention is roughly 1,000x cheaper than remediation.

 When Should You Hire a Professional Audit Team?